faruktoptas/ytranslate-chrome-extension/README.md

 A Chrome extension that translates selected text.

 ## Install
+* Clone or download this repo
+* Go to [Chrome Extensions](chrome://extensions/) and enable Developer Mode
+* Load unpacked -> select the source folder
 * [Get a free Yandex Translate API Key](https://translate.yandex.com/developers/keys)
 * Go to extension options, paste the API Key then save